David E Miller Hill

 David E Miller Hill is a summit in Weber County, Utah, United States with an elevation of 4705 ft.
 It is located near the southeast edge of Fremont Island in the Great Salt Lake.

 David E Miller Hill was named for David E. Miller, a state geography official.

+History

+The name of the hill was established by the Utah State Committee on Geographical Names on November 13, 1980.
+It was verified by the U.S. Board on Geographic Names on January 1, 1981.